k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: wizkill command vs dmonsfree
 - Fix: impossible "trying to break non-equipped glass obj?" when attacking with certain objects
+- Fix: grammar feedback when spells like barkskin or stoneskin wear off